Udit19199/llama-cpp-playbook/08-gguf-format.md

 # The GGUF File Format

-`GGUF` stands for **Georgi Gerganov Universal Format**.
+`GGUF` stands for **GPT-Generated Universal Format**.
 As the name suggests, it is the foundational file format that makes the `ggml` ecosystem, including `llama.cpp`, work so seamlessly.

 This document provides a technical overview of the GGUF format for developers and researchers.